-The most northerly point of the CUF community is the southwest corner of the intersection of Dixmyth and Clifton Avenues.
-From this point the boundary runs south along Clifton Avenue until it intersects with Calhoun Street, which then forms the boundary going east until intersection with Dennis Street, whence the boundary moves northward until meeting the back property line of the Corryville Catholic School, the boundary then moves eastward along the back properties of Old St. George and Classen park until intersection with Vine Street.
-The boundary then follows Vine Street southward until it intersects the northern property line of 2347 Vine Street.
-The boundary then follows the back lot line of the properties fronting Vine Street until Bellevue Hill Park is reached.
+The most northerly point of the CUF community is the southeast corner of the intersection of Ludlow and Clifton Avenues.
+From this point the boundary runs southeast along Ludlow/Jefferson Avenue until it intersects with Burnet Woods Park.
+The boundary follows the eastern edge of the park until the intersection at Martin Luther King Drive.
+It then runs west on Martin Luther King Drive to the intersection at Clifton Avenue and continues along Clifton Avenue south until the intersection at Calhoun Street, which then forms the boundary going east until intersecting with Dennis Street, whence the boundary moves northward until meeting the back property line of the Corryville Catholic School.
+The boundary then moves eastward along the back properties of Old St. George and Classen Park until intersecting with Vine Street.
+It follows Vine Street southward until intersecting the northern property line of 2347 Vine Street, then follows the back lot line of the properties fronting Vine Street until Bellevue Hill Park is reached.
 The boundary follows the edge of the park, first southward, then westward and then southward once more, until Clifton Avenue is reached.
-The boundary crosses Clifton Avenue and proceeds in a southerly direction until the rear lot lines of the properties fronting Clifton Avenue are reached.
-The boundary then follows the rear lot lines until the paved portion of Renner Street is reached, the boundary then jogs northward to follow the rear lot lines of the properties facing Renner Street until a point is reached approximately 125 feet west of Manchester Street.
-At this point the boundary dips south and follows the centerline of the Renner Street right-of-way until the path of Klotter Street and the Klotter Street stairs is reached.
-At this point, the boundary follows the Klotter Street stairs to Ravine Street where the road is crossed and the boundary becomes synonymous with the southern boundary of Fairview Park.
+It crosses Clifton Avenue and proceeds in a southerly direction until the rear lot lines of the properties fronting Clifton Avenue are reached.
+The boundary then follows the rear lot lines until the paved portion of Renner Street is reached and jogs northward to follow the rear lot lines of the properties facing Renner Street until a point is reached approximately 125 feet west of Manchester Street.
+At this point the boundary dips south and follows the centerline of the Renner Street right-of-way until the path of Klotter Street and the Klotter Street stairs is reached and follows the Klotter Street stairs to Ravine Street where the road is crossed, and the boundary becomes synonymous with the southern boundary of Fairview Park.
 At the point at which the Park edge begins a northward turn, the CUF boundary goes directly westward to McMicken Avenue.
-From McMicken Avenue the boundary follows Brighton Overpass until Central Parkway is reached.
-The boundary then follows Central Parkway northward until the intersection with Dixmyth Avenue is reached.
-The northern boundary follows Dixmyth Avenue between Central parkway and Clifton Avenue.
+From McMicken Avenue it follows Brighton Overpass until Central Parkway is reached.
+The boundary continues along Central Parkway northward until the intersection with Martin Luther King Drive, then follows Dixmyth Avenue east to the intersection of Clifton Avenue and north to the intersection at Ludlow Avenue.

 Article V — Eligibility: Membership/Voting/Election to Board